L'allenatore nel pallone: Plot summary

-Oronzo Canà, a down-on-his-luck manager with a far from stellar résumé, is hired as the coach of a small football team in northern Italy, called "Lombard" ("Longobarda"), which have just secured a spot in the prestigious Serie A.
+Oronzo Canà, a manager with a far from good résumé, is hired as the coach of a small football team in northern Italy, called "Lombard" ("Longobarda"), which have secured a spot in the prestigious Serie A.

 The decision is met with justified skepticism by the media, who mercilessly make fun of Canà after a run of poor results, including a 5–1 defeat against Roma and a 7–0 defeat against Milan.

 Oronzo is still optimistic about his chances, but it soon turns out the club's owner isn't willing to invest money to strengthen the team, as his plan is to get relegated to Serie B right away and he felt Canà was the ideal fall guy.

 Poor Oronzo is upset, but not ready to give up.
 He goes to Brazil with a friend of him (Andrea Roncato), a notorious swindler who passes himself as a talent scout/agent, in search of a good player.
 After having been promised some well-known Brazilian stars, Oronzo has to settle for Aristoteles, a young unknown they found playing on a dusty pitch for a minor team, and he takes him to Italy.

 The young guy soon begins to show his great talent and Longobarda suddenly have a chance to actually avoid relegation.
 However his teammates, who are in cahoots with the owner, are hostile toward Aristoteles.
 Just before the final matchday, the chairman issues an ultimatum to Oronzo: "don't play Aristoteles, lose the final game of the season against Atalanta and get the team relegated to secure yourself a fat contract for next season".

 Canà is torn, but accepts the offer.
 Late in the game, however, encouraged by his daughter (whose love has helped Aristoteles to win saudade and to establish himself as a lethal forward), Oronzo takes off one of the corrupt players for his striker.
 With only minutes to go, Aristoteles scores twice to give Longobarda a decisive win to survive.

 In the closing scene of joy, Canà is hailed by the fans as a hero, but the chairman fires him on the spot.
 To his "you're fired!" line, Oronzo replies "and you're a cuckhold", informing his former employer his young and beautiful wife had been sleeping with some of his dressing-room allies, adding insult to injury.